Self-interacting quantum electron: Stability of energy-momentum characteristics and dispersion law

 Let me discuss the stability of energy-momentum characteristics given by the system of four ODE's

-If seriously to treat these characteristics as trajectories of electrons then their stability in DST is essential problem.
-Self-interaction electron is represented here as dynamical field system whose equilibrium is provided by the counterbalance of outward and inward quasi-spherically symmetrical oscillations.
+If we seriously treat these characteristics as trajectories of electrons in $CP(3)$ then their stability in DST is an essential problem.
+The self-interaction electron is represented here as a dynamical field system whose equilibrium is provided by the counterbalance of outward and inward waves.

 The standard approach to stability analysis instructs us to find the stationary points.
 The stationary condition

 leads to the system of algebraic equations